RichardMidnight/pi-safe/README.md

 **Backup and restore Raspberry Pi systems — or many Linux systems — quickly and easily.**
 PiSafe lets you create compressed image files of SD cards, USB drives, HDDs, SSDs or NVMes, and restore them whenever you need.
 Great for creating restore points.

-- 🍓 Designed for Raspberry Pi, **works with many Linux distros**
+- 🍓 Designed for Raspberry Pi — works with most Linux distros
 - 🐧 Runs entirely on Linux — no Windows or macOS required
-- 💾 Produces images compatible with Raspberry Pi Imager and similar tools
+- 💾 Compatible with Raspberry Pi Imager and other tools
-- 🎛 Simple menu interface or command-line mode for automation
+- 🎛 Simple menu interface or command-line automation
+- 📦 Creates compressed images that auto-expand on restore

 ---

 ## Features
-- **Backup → image** and **Restore → media** with a simple menu or CLI.
+- **Backup → image** and **Restore → media** with menu or CLI options
-- **Shrinks ext* filesystems** (ext4, ext3, ext2) on backup and **auto-expands on first boot** (when supported) so images restore to different-sized media.
+- Shrinks ext* filesystems (ext4, ext3, ext2) on backup and auto-expands on first boot (when supported)
-- **Compression:** zip, xz, gz, zst (installs tools on demand).
+- Multiple compression options: zip, xz, gz, zst (installs tools as needed)
-- **Formats supported:** `.img`, `.zip`, `.xz`, `.gz`, `.zst`.
+- Supports `.img`, `.zip`, `.xz`, `.gz`, `.zst` formats
-- **USB & network storage:** save to external drives or mounted shares (SMB/NFS).
-- Works with most **Debian** and **Arch Linux** distros (see below).
+- Works with USB drives, network storage (SMB/NFS), and live boot media (with caution)
-- Images are compatible with tools like **Raspberry Pi Imager**.
+- Compatible with Raspberry Pi Imager and similar imaging tools
-- Create a library of your own Pi images, then restore them to whatever media you want, whenever you want.
+- Build a library of system images for fast restores
-- Ideal for creating restore points during Raspberry Pi or Linux development projects.
+- Ideal for creating restore points during development projects
-- [Leepspvideo review on YouTube](https://www.youtube.com/watch?v=XP6ycUR9Ih0) — “Very Impressive,” “Makes a nice small image,” “Really good all-in-one solution”.
+- [Leepspvideo review](https://www.youtube.com/watch?v=XP6ycUR9Ih0): “Very Impressive,” “Makes a nice small image,” “Really good all-in-one solution”
 ---

 ## Install